epfl-dojo/vuepload-files/README.md

 Using proxies with webpack (great functionality) to avoid crossorigin problems (even the manageability in node)

+!!!
+Carefull there is no check about security for the delete and download file !!!

 ## Init environement
 ```
 npm i